garysassano/serverless-otlp-forwarder/docs/concepts/processors.md

    - Supports any collector-specific authentication scheme

 2. **AWS SigV4**:
-   - For sending data to AWS Application Signals
+   - For sending data to AWS Application Signals OTLP endpoint
    - Uses the forwarder's IAM role
    - No additional credentials needed

 {: .note }
 For detailed configuration instructions, including how to set up multiple collectors, see the [Collector Configuration](../getting-started/configuration#collector-configuration) section.

-## AWS AppSignals Processor (Experimental)
+## AWS Spans Processor (Experimental)
 {: .text-delta }

 {: .warning }
 This processor is experimental and should not be used in production environments.

-The AWS AppSignals processor provides compatibility between AWS Application Signals and standard OTLP collectors.
+The AWS Spans processor provides compatibility between AWS Application Signals and standard OTLP collectors.

 ### Features
 - Reads trace data from the `aws/span` log group